mattpeters1/Matt-Peters-InfoSec-Portfolio/README.md

 # Hello, I'm Matt Peters.
-Thanks for stopping by my page!
 <a href="https://www.linkedin.com/in/matthew-peters1999/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a curious, dedicated, and passionate IT professional aiming towards working in cybersecurity with a profound interest in technology and a dedication to learning and continuous improvement.
 In my career thusfar, I have enjoyed performing investigative and analytical work as a records auditor in the financial services industry.
 My problem with this field was that the learning stopped after I fully understood how the business (and Excel) operates.
 I feel that cybersecurity is a field I would thrive in due to the demanding nature of the work, the continuous need for improvement, and the need for analytical and critical thinking.
 My approach to solving a problem is to first see if the answer already exists i.e consult documentation.
 If the problem requires a new solution, this is where I go to work utilizing my experiences and critical thinking abilities to solve problems coated in complexity and uncertainity.
 I aim to demonstrate these abilites in my projects below.